MBCProject/mbc-markdown/yfaq/README.md

 * **Micro-behaviors** - Low-level malware behaviors that support other objectives and behaviors will be captured as micro-behaviors in MBC.

 * **Version Control** - MBC v1.0 was released at the end of January 2020.
 All further changes will be tracked.
 Releases will happen on an as-needed basis.
-The next release, expected in summer 2020, will include micro-behaviors and changes associated with [ATT&CK sub-techniques] (https://attack.mitre.org/beta/).
+The next release, expected in summer 2020, will include micro-behaviors and changes associated with [ATT&CK sub-techniques](https://attack.mitre.org/beta/).

 * **MBC Website** - An MBC website will replace markdown documents by the end of 2020.